Investors growing concerned about Turkey's new policy team

 The central bank’s independence has also long been a concern.

-With the ouster of Davutoglu, investors are worried about whether the government will deliver on promises of long-overdue reforms to liberalise the labour market, encourage savings and bring in more private investment.
+With the ouster of Davutoglu, investors are worried about whether the government will deliver on promises of long-overdue reforms to liberalize the labor market, encourage savings and bring in more private investment.

 A former banker and a long-time cabinet member, Simsek is widely seen as one of few orthodox voices left in the cabinet after the former economy chief, Ali Babacan, was left out of the government in November.